Im-Beast/Im-Beast/README.md

 Im Beast, and actually my name is Mateusz.

-I'm 16 years old and I really enjoy programming, I do it since 4th grade of elementary school. </br>
+I'm 16 years old, and I really enjoy programming, I do it since 4th grade of elementary school. </br>
-Since I'm in high school right now I'm programming just in my free time.
+Since I'm in high school  I do it just in my free time.

 ##### 📗 Currently learning Vue
  * Working on a decentralized platform to watch videos with friends